If you're launching intranet software for your organization, you should first of all give yourself a pat on the back.

 Choose your team carefully, as these individuals may go on to become testers, and eventually even manage your intranet.

-Chances are, there are many reasons why you're choosing to deploy an intranet for your business.
+Chances are, there are many reasons why you're choosing to deploy intranet software for your business.
 You may be looking to use it for external purposes as a method of customer support, for example, or simply enhance internal collaboration among employees.

 Whatever your motives may be, it's important to get them down on paper and translate them into concrete goals.

-Setting specific goals will help ensure that you're staying on track as your social intranet begins to grow.
+Setting specific goals will help ensure that you're staying on track as your intranet begins to grow.
 Then, you can look back in a few months and make any necessary adjustments so that you achieve what you're setting out to do with your intranet.